I remember back in the days of jQuery

 // A Error occured

-The first response will return an object, not an actual response, so we need to tell the promise chain that we want to return this response as JSON.
+The first API response will return an object, not an actual response, so we need to tell the promise that we want to return the response as JSON data.

 You can play around with this codepen.

-Fetch has excellent support, but not in IE. 😓
+The Fetch API has excellent support, but not in IE. 😓

 You can use a polyfill for this.